 Facebook knows all about the security worries of users, which may be why they have released their VPN.
 Named Onavo, the VPN aims to harness Facebook’s servers to protect users’ traffic.
 The idea is that by routing all of your web activity through Facebook’s servers, the company can minimize your exposure to malware and surveillance.

 Sounds fishy?
 Well, tech commentators have rounded on Onavo, accusing it of “snooping” on users and creating “psychological profiles” from data that goes well beyond Facebook updates.
-You might also read our insights about this project in article: Facebook Onavo Project VPN – A Rotten Apple Finally Thrown Out Of The Store.
+You might also read our insights about this project in our article: Facebook Onavo Project VPN – A Rotten Apple Finally Thrown Out Of The Store.

 So be aware of this when choosing a VPN.
 We’d recommend giving Onavo a miss, even if it’s available free of charge.